apigee/api-platform-samples/learn-edge/README.md

 or the URL to invoke is incorrect), find and delete `$HOME/.learn-edge.rc` on your local file system.
 Then re-deploy the sample.

-**Troubleshooting:** If you've previously tried to run the sample and you run into trouble with the script (for example, it's using the wrong organization or the URL to invoke is incorrect), find and delete the `HOME/learn-edge.rc` file on your local system.
+**Troubleshooting:** If you've previously tried to run the sample and have trouble with the script (for example, it's using the wrong organization or the URL to invoke is incorrect), find and delete `HOME/learn-edge.rc` on your local file system.
 Then re-deploy the sample.

 That's it!
 To get started, go to the README for the first example proxy, [simplest-proxy](./simplest-proxy), and follow the instructions.
 On your filesystem, it is in the folder `api-platform-samples/learn-edge/simplest-proxy`.